About the Journal

 3) The articles assessed may be accepted, accepted with changes, sent again for evaluation, and rejected.

 The Editorial Flow, as previously described, is shown in the following figure.

-The Brazilian Journal of Management is an online periodical quarterly published.
+The Brazilian Journal of Management is an online continuous periodicity published.

 Open Access Policy